-The Committee feels that the provision of Commission of Inquiry as mentioned in Section 33 is sufficient to check the misuse of power/ successive default by any committee of the Council and there is no further need to give the Government powers which are susceptible to be misused.
+The Committee feels that the provision of Commission of Enquiry as mentioned in Section 30 is sufficient to check the misuse of power/ successive default by any Committee of the Council and there is no further need to give the Government powers which are susceptible to be misused.
 The Committee, therefore, recommends for deletion of this provision from the Bill.

 The Committee is of the view that the above provision gives unfettered powers to the Government, which can be used to interfere with the autonomous functioning of the Council.
-The Committee also notes that there already exists section 33 in the Principal Act which provides for the constitution of a Commission of Inquiry by the Central Govt. to enquire into the cases of alleged misconduct by the office bearers of the Council/ member of Committee.
-Besides that, with the proposed section 33A with amendments as suggested by the Committee, action can be taken by the Central Council based on a resolution passed by majority of membership of the Central Council.
+The Committee also notes that there already exists section 30 in the Principal Act which provides for the constitution of a Commission of Inquiry by the Central Govt. to enquire into the cases of alleged misconduct by the office bearers of the Council/ member of Committee.
+Besides that, with the proposed section 30A with amendments as suggested by the Committee, action can be taken by the Central Council based on a resolution passed by majority of membership of the Central Council.

-The Committee, therefore, feels that there is no need to further insert section-33 (E) in the Principal Act, as proposed by the Bill and the same may be deleted.
+The Committee therefore feels that there is no need to insert Section 30 E in the Principal Act, as proposed by the Bill and the same may be deleted.

-The Committee fails to understand the justification for assumption of overriding powers by the Central Govt. as against the powers given to the Central Council, an elected body which will be making/amending/revoking regulations with the previous sanction of the Central Govt.
-The Committee, therefore recommends the deletion of section 37 sought to be incorporated in the Principal Act.
+The Committee is, however, not convinced by the contention of the Department.
+The Committee would like to point out that under section 32 of the Principal Act, the Central Govt is already empowered to make rules to carry out the purposes of the Act.
+Section 33 provides that the Central Council, with the previous sanction of the Central Govt. may make regulations necessary for its functioning.
+The Committee fails to understand the justification for assumption of over-riding powers by the Central Govt. as against the powers given to the Central Council, an elected body which will be making /amending/revoking regulations with the previous sanction of the Central Govt.
+The Committee therefore, recommends the deletion of section 34 sought to be incorporated in the Principal Act.

-The Committee adopts the remaining clauses of the Bill, including enacting formula and the title without any amendment.
+The Committee adopts the remaining clauses of the Bill, including the enacting and the title without any amendment.